henrythasler/telescope-sync/README.md

      \end{bmatrix}^{-1}
 \end{aligned}$$

-> Please note that in order to do the actial matrix calculations, we have to add a 3rd dimension ($z=1$) to each point.
+> Please note that in order to do the actual matrix calculations, we have to add a 3rd dimension ($z=1$) to each point.

 We can then apply this transformation to any measured point $\mathbf{P}_S$ within the sensor input triangle to obtain the actual position $\mathbf{A}$ :